RCN-ECS/Synthesis_Workshop/README.md

 * 13:30 - 16:00 Individual Working Groups
 * 16:00 Group discussion - Planning for 2020 (Genomics Committee, Spring Coordinated Readings)
 * 16:30 Group Meeting, Working group reports (Live Broadcast)
+	* Meeting URL https://bluejeans.com/342237753?src=join_info Meeting ID 342 237 753 Want to dial in from a phone?
+Dial one of the following numbers: +1.408.740.7256 (US (San Jose)) +1.408.317.9253 (US (Primary, San Jose)) (see all numbers - https://www.bluejeans.com/numbers) Enter the meeting ID and passcode followed by #, Connecting from a room system?
+Dial: bjn.vc or 199.48.152.152 and enter your meeting ID & passcode
 * 18:00 Lobster Dinner
 * 19:00 Evening Boat ride (other half of the working groups)
 * 20:00 Social Hour (BYO alcoholic beverages)